cucla/Basics/Stack/README.md

 <ul>
   <li>Push - insert data.
 If there is not enough room, result in overflow</li>
   <li>Pop - remove data.
 If stack is empty, result in underflow</li>
-  <li>Stack top - read the top without deleting.
+  <li>Top - read the top without deleting.
 If stack is empty, result in underflow</li>
 </ul>
+Stack operations are constant time operations.